Streeam/Purchase_Request/README.md

                   The logged user has to be unemployed.
                   Validate employeeId and companyId.
                   An email and a notification is sent to the company's manager informing him that the employee has accepted the invitation.
-                  The user is added to the company and given the emplopyee role.
+                  TODO The user is added to the company and given the emplopyee role.
                   TODO NEEDS TESTING
                   TODO FRONTEND
          7. api/employees/{employeeId}/decline-request/{companyId}